Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 cast send $TOKEN1_ADDR 'transfer(address,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $UNISWAP_V2_PAIR_ADDR 10000000000000000000
 ```

+Mint the liquidity pool tokens to your wallet:

 ```bash
 cast send $UNISWAP_V2_PAIR_ADDR 'mint(address)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $CLIENT_WALLET
 ```

-### Step 5
+### Step 5 — Reactive Contract

-Deploy the reactive stop order contract to the Reactive Network, specifying the following:
+Deploy the contract on the Reactive Network, specifying:

-`UNISWAP_V2_PAIR_ADDR`: The Uniswap pair address from Step 2.
+`UNISWAP_V2_PAIR_ADDR`: The pair address from Step 2.

-`CALLBACK_ADDR`: The contract address from Step 3.
+`CALLBACK_ADDR`: The address from Step 3.

-`CLIENT_WALLET`: The client's address initiating the order.
+`CLIENT_WALLET`: The client initiating the order.

-`DIRECTION_BOOLEAN`: `true` to sell `token0` and buy `token1`; `false` for the opposite.
+`DIRECTION_BOOLEAN`: `true` to sell `token0` and buy `token1`; `false` for the reverse.

-`EXCHANGE_RATE_DENOMINATOR` and `EXCHANGE_RATE_NUMERATOR`: Integer representation of the exchange rate threshold below which a stop order is executed.
-These variables are set this way because the EVM works only with integers.
-As an example, to set the threshold at 1.234, the numerator should be 1234 and the denominator should be 1000.
+`EXCHANGE_RATE_DENOMINATOR` and `EXCHANGE_RATE_NUMERATOR`: The exchange rate threshold, represented as integers.
+For example, a threshold of 1.234 requires DENOMINATOR=1000 and NUMERATOR=1234.

 ```bash
 forge create --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/uniswap-v2-stop-order/UniswapDemoStopOrderReactive.sol:UniswapDemoStopOrderReactive --constructor-args $UNISWAP_V2_PAIR_ADDR $CALLBACK_ADDR $CLIENT_WALLET $DIRECTION_BOOLEAN $EXCHANGE_RATE_DENOMINATOR $EXCHANGE_RATE_NUMERATOR
 ```

-### Step 6
+### Step 6 — Authorize Token Spending

-To initiate a stop order, authorize the destination chain contract to spend your tokens.
-The last parameter is the raw amount you intend to authorize.
-For tokens with 18 decimal places, the following example allows the callback contract to spend one token.
+Authorize the destination chain contract to spend your tokens.
+The last parameter specifies the amount to approve.
+For tokens with 18 decimals, the example below authorizes the callback contract to spend one token:

 ```bash
 cast send $TOKEN_ADDR 'approve(address,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $CALLBACK_ADDR 1000000000000000000
 ```

-### Step 7
+### Step 7 — Adjust the Exchange Rate

-After creating the pair and adding liquidity, we have to make the reactive smart contract work by adjusting the exchange rate directly through the pair, not the periphery.

-Liquidity pools are rather simple and primitive contracts.
-They offer little functionality and don't protect the user from mistakes, making their deployment cheaper.
-That's why most users perform swaps through so-called peripheral contracts.
-These contracts are deployed once and can interact with any pair created by a single contract.
-They offer features to limit slippage, maximize swap efficiency, and more.

-However, since our goal is to change the exchange rate, these sophisticated features are a hindrance.
-Instead of swapping through the periphery, we perform an inefficient swap directly through the pair, achieving the desired rate shift.
+To activate the reactive contract, directly adjust the exchange rate through the pair, bypassing the periphery contracts.
+Liquidity pools are simple and offer minimal functionality, making them cost-effective.
+Peripheral contracts, while more feature-rich and efficient for swaps, aren't suitable for this case as they limit our ability to directly modify the exchange rate.

+Perform the adjustment by executing an inefficient swap directly through the pair:

 ```bash
 cast send $TOKEN0_ADDR 'transfer(address,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $UNISWAP_V2_PAIR_ADDR 20000000000000000
 ```

-The following command executes a swap at a highly unfavorable rate, causing an immediate and significant shift in the exchange rate:
+Next, execute the swap at an unfavorable rate to create a significant shift in the exchange rate:

 ```bash
 cast send $UNISWAP_V2_PAIR_ADDR 'swap(uint,uint,address,bytes calldata)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY 0 5000000000000000 $CLIENT_WALLET "0x"
 ```

-After that, the stop order will be executed and visible on [Sepolia scan](https://sepolia.etherscan.io/).
+The stop order will then be triggered and visible on [Sepolia scan](https://sepolia.etherscan.io/).
+The callback can be viewed on the destination contract's event log, as shown [here](https://sepolia.etherscan.io/address/0xA8AE573e5227555255AAb217a86f3E9fE1Fc6631#events).